north-road/slyr/docs/src/user_guide/tools.md

 1. In the **QGIS** `Processing Toolbox`, click on `SLYR` ▶️ `Data Conversion` ▶️ `Convert File Geodatabase to GeoPackage`.
-2. In the `Input Geodatabase`, browse to the location of the *.gdb* file.
+2. In the `Input GeoDatabase`, browse to the location of the *.gdb* file.
-3. Under `Output Geopackage`, set the location of the *.gpkgk* file.
+3. Under `Output GeoPackage`, set the location of the *.gpkg* file.
 4. Click `Run`.

 > This tool is available only with the SLYR full licence.